-Essentially, chipotle is a chilli pepper that has a very smoky flavour and smell, a little like smoked paprika with mild, warm heat.
-Unlike most chilies that simply add some heat to the dish, chipotle adds an incredible flavour and depth.
+Essentially, chipotle is a chilli pepper with a very smoky flavour and aroma, a little like smoked paprika with mild, warm heat.
+It’s the red ripe jalapeño, not the pickled one you’re used to getting as a condiment.
+Unlike most chilies that simply add a little heat to the dish, chipotle adds an incredible flavour and depth.
 It’s great with meats and seafood and can be found as dried peppers or tinned in brine or tomato sauce.
-Look out for it in the Mexican/International ingredients section in your supermarket or check with your local delis and specialty stores.
+Look out for it in the Mexican/International ingredients section in your supermarket, or check with your local delis and specialty stores.

-The heat and size of the chipotle chilli pepper varies but usually 2-3 medium chilies with seeds scraped out will give you plenty of nice heat without the 3rd degree tongue burn.
-If you leave the seeds in, use less or smaller peppers.
+The heat and the size of the chipotle chilli peppers varies but usually 2-3 medium chilies with seeds scraped out will give you plenty of nice heat without a 3rd degree tongue burn.
+If you leave the seeds in, use less peppers or smaller peppers.

 Can’t find dried or tinned chipotle or chipotle powder?
 My instincts tell me that a mix of red chilli powder and smoked paprika would be as close as you can get.
-For Aussies, you can order them online here and here, and for North America & Europe, I believe you can find chipotle on Amazon.
+For Aussies, you can order them online; for North America & Europe, I believe you can find chipotle on Amazon.

 - 3 medium dried chipotle chilies (tinned chipotle can also be used), seeds out

-- 1 tsp ground coriander seed or powder
+- 1 teaspoon ground coriander seed or powder

-- 1 tsp ground cumin seed or powder
+- 1 teaspoon ground cumin seed or powder

 - 2 medium chipotle chilies, seeds out

-- 1 tsp ground cumin seed or powder
+- 1 teaspoon ground cumin seed or powder

 - 2 bay leaves

-- While onion is cooking, pre-chop all other ingredients for the meatballs.
+- While onion is cooking, pre-chop other ingredients for the meatballs.
 Slice the chipotle chilies in half and remove the seeds.
-Chop or grind with mortar and pestle if they are still a little hard to cut.
-They don’t need to be too fine but small enough to spread throughout the meat mixture evenly.
+Chop with a knife or grind with mortar and pestle into a paste-like consistency.

-- Combine beef mince with half of the cooked onion, chopped garlic and chilies, paprika, cumin, coriander seed, salt and olive oil.
-Use your hands to knead and combine all of the ingredients into sticky meat dough.
-Wash your hands and roll the mix into small balls (somewhere between walnut and golf ball size).
-Set aside on a chopping board until ready to cook.
+- Combine ground beef with half of the cooked onion, chopped garlic and chipotle chilies, paprika, cumin, coriander seed, salt and olive oil.
+Mix and knead through using your hands.
+Using clean, wet hands roll the mix into small balls (somewhere between a walnut and a golf ball size).
+Set aside until ready to cook.

-- Preheat lard in the large frying pan until sizzling.
-Add the meatballs and cook on medium/high heat for 3 minutes on each side or until well browned.
-They don’t need to be completely cooked through as we will be adding the sauce and cooking further.
+- Preheat a dollop of lard in the same large frying pan until sizzling hot.
+Cook the meatballs on medium-high heat for 3 minutes on each side, until well browned.

-- At this stage, add the sauce ingredients: the rest of the cooked onion, garlic, the other two chopped chilies and spices.
-Stir through and then add the tomato puree.
-Combine and cook for 8-10 minutes uncovered and stir frequently to make sure the meatballs finish cooking evenly and the sauce is well integrated.
-Taste the sauce and season with a little more salt.
-I like to drizzle a little lime juice right at the end as well.
+- Add the rest of the cooked onion, garlic, two chopped chilies and the sauce spices to the pan with the meatballs.
+Stir through and add the diced tomatoes/puree.
+Combine and cook for 8-10 minutes uncovered, stirring frequently to make sure the meatballs cook evenly and the sauce is well combined.
+Taste for salt.
+Drizzle with a little lime juice before serving.